ISG-Siegen/assembled/README.md

-# Refactor TODO
-* evaluate with validation data by default if it is true

 # Assembled

 Assembled is planed to be a framework for ensemble evaluation.
 It shall be able to run, benchmark, and evaluate ensemble